 Development of the design for the public realm right of way will continue into 2024 and 2025.
-Out of the previous work, a design framework has been established that will allow greater exploration of design options.
+Out of the previous work a design framework has been established that will allow greater exploration of design options.
 Below are draft design principles that will be further refined during the George Floyd Visioning work in 2024.

 - 1. The concept layout for the right-of-way design (street infrastructure) should be a part of a cohesive vision for George Floyd Square. - 2.
-Acknowledge that George Floyd Square is a sacred place - no vehicular and transit access will be constructed on the place where George Floyd was murdered.
+Acknowledge that George Floyd Square is a sacred place no vehicular and transit access will be constructed on the place where George Floyd was murdered.

 - 3. The public realm will be an inclusive place for people to gather safely. - 4.
-Maintain access for businesses and residents within the square to allow for delivery. maintenance, and emergency response vehicles.
+Maintain access for businesses and residents within the square to allow for delivery, maintenance, and emergency response vehicles.

-Note: Expanding the authority for cities to create pedestrian malls was included in the City's Legislative Agenda and Policy Position for the 2024 legislative session.
-The final omnibus bill for the 2024 legislative session included the revised pedestrian mall provisions that were introduced and supported by the city.
+Note: Expanding the authority for cities to create pedestrian malls was included in the City's Legislative Agenda and Policy Position for the 2024 legislative session (2023-01047) and the City has recently testified in support of bills that were introduced in Senate and House subcommittees.